camtrees/camtrees.github.io/database-tables/cam-trees.md

 as it existed Monday, August 3rd, 2026.
 The table width and columns shown are not as useful as they could be.

-Use the **search box** to find a tree across all fields.
+Use the **Search all trees** box to find trees across all fields.

-Use the **filters** beneath a column name to narrow results.
+Use the **Filter ...** boxes beneath a column name to narrow results.

-Click a **column heading** to sort it in ascending order; click it again to sort in descending order.
+Click a **Column Heading** to sort it in ascending order; click it again to sort in descending order.

 *Results are shown 100 records at a time.*